 Now that you have created the partitioning scheme for your server's hard drive, it's time to finalize the installation of your server.
-In this part of the installation, you enter some generic properties (like your server's time zone and some user information), and you specify what software packages to install.
+In this part of the installation, you enter some generic properties (like some user information), and you specify what software packages to install.